DhairyaUmrania/21_Days_Dhairya_Umrania/README.md

 This is my work for the 21 days of data science:

 Day 1: Created Git repo, continued on my ML course, and Excel course.
+Day 2: Continued with excel course, continued with ML course, started refering to notes provided by DataZen.